opconWizard/opcon-docs/docs/installation/system-requirements.md

 ### Failover Machines

 SMA Technologies strongly recommends installation and configuration of failover machines for the OpCon Server applications and database.
-[Whether hosted together or separately, they represent mission critical applications and data]{.ul}.
+Whether hosted together or separately, they represent mission critical applications and data.
 Separate identical hardware should be set up and configured for failover.
 SMA Technologies recommends using transactional replication or SQL Mirroring in addition to setting up database and transaction log backups on the primary and secondary databases.